Height: 24 inches

 Edible Qualities

-Wasabi is a perennial vegetable plant that is commonly grown for its edible qualities.
+Wasabi is a perennial vegetable plant that is typically grown for its edible qualities.
 The entire above-ground parts of the plant are edible, and are usually harvested from mid to early winter.
 The edible parts have a hot taste and a spicy fragrance.

 The plant is most often used in the following ways: